-In Figure 3B are the RT distributions comparing innocent and countermeasure groups.
-The figure looks extremely similar to Figure 3A, and again, the fastest countermeasure users who
+In Fig. 3B are the RT distributions comparing innocent and countermeasure groups.
+The figure looks extremely similar to Fig. 3A just shown, and again, the fastest countermeasure users who beat the test have RTs within the distribution of innocent subjects.